domonkoss/ceudsd/seminar/1-sql/README.md

 You can filter here, too:
 `SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes WHERE state LIKE 'A%' GROUP BY state, aircraft ORDER BY state, aircraft`

+#TODO arithmetic SELECT 45 / 10 * 100.0;
+#Aliasing

 Advanced groupping - HAVING

+In SQL, aggregate functions can't be used in WHERE clauses.
+For example, the following query is invalid:

+`SELECT state, COUNT(*) FROM birdstrikes GROUP BY state WHERE COUNT(*) > 100`

+but we can use HAVING:

 `SELECT state, COUNT(*) FROM birdstrikes GROUP BY state HAVING COUNT(*) > 100`

 `SELECT state, COUNT(*) FROM birdstrikes